Hollow Moon

-In 1920, fringe author Marshall B. Gardner cited Wells's speculation of a Hollow Moon as support of the Hollow Earth theory.
+An at least partially hollow Moon has made many appearances in science fiction, the earliest being H. G. Wells' 1901 novel The First Men in the Moon, which borrowed from earlier works set in a Hollow Earth, such as Ludvig Holberg's 1741 novel Niels Klim's Underground Travels.

-Both Hollow Moon and Hollow Earth are now considered to be a fringe theories or conspiracy theories.
-The concept of the Moon as a spaceship is often mentioned as one of David Icke's beliefs.
+Both the Hollow Moon and Hollow Earth theories are now universally considered to be fringe or conspiracy theories.

 Claims and rebuttals

 Density

-The fact that the Moon is less dense than the Earth is advanced as support for it to be hollow.
-The moon's mean density is 3.3 g/cm3, whereas the Earth's is 5.5 g/cm3.
-One explanation of this discrepancy is that the moon may have been formed by a giant impact which ejected some of the early Earth's upper crust into its orbit.
-The Earth's upper mantle and crust are less dense than its core.
+The fact that the Moon is less dense than the Earth is advanced by conspiracy theorists as support for claims of a hollow Moon.
+The Moon's mean density is 3.3 g/cm3, whereas the Earth's is 5.5 g/cm3.
+Mainstream science argues this difference is due to the fact that the Earth's upper mantle and crust are less dense than its heavy, iron core.

 The Moon rang like a bell

 Between 1969 and 1977, seismometers installed on the Moon by the Apollo missions recorded moonquakes.
 The Moon was described as "ringing like a bell" during some of those quakes, specifically the shallow ones.
 This phrase was brought to popular attention in March 1970 in an article in Popular Science.